Skip to content

 Default: None

-Bin edges for x for plotting 2D histogram data, i.e., [[x0_0, x0_1,...], [x1_0, x1_1,...]], where the leftmost bin in x0 has edges x0_0 and x0_1. [x0_0, x0_1,...] has (num_x0_bins + 1) elements. [x1_0, x1_1,...] has (num_x1_bins + 1) elements.
-This should be a python list of two sub lists, since (num_x0_bins + 1) =/= (num_x1_bins + 1) is possible.
+Bin edges for plotting 2D histogram data, provided as a list of two sub-lists: [[x0_0, x0_1, ...], [x1_0, x1_1, ...]].
+The leftmost bin in x0 has edges x0_0 and x0_1. [x0_0, x0_1, ...] has (num_x0_bins + 1) elements and [x1_0, x1_1, ...] has (num_x1_bins + 1) elements.
+This must be a python list (not ndarray) since the two sub-lists can have different lengths.

 • plot_logx0: bool